Track Taxes

 What should I do if the tax amount for my expense does not show up, or is it showing as a different amount than what I expected?

 In Expensify, tax is inclusive, meaning it’s already part of the total amount shown.
-If the tax amount doesn’t show up on your receipt or is different than the calculated amount, you can manually type in the correct tax amount.
+If the tax amount doesn’t show up on your receipt or is different from the calculated amount, you can manually type in the correct amount.

 To determine the inclusive tax from a total price that already includes tax, you can use the following formula: